devleaks/cockpitdecks_ext/README.md

-# Cockpitdecks Decks
+# Cockpitdecks Extension

-This is the implementation files for
+This is a sample activation extension.
- - Stream Decks
- - Loupedeck
- - Berhinger X-Touch Mini

- These files are used by the Cockpitdecks application to implement phydsical decks connections.
+It provides a dimmer mechanism for decks that support backlight intensity setting.